 Suzhou literati played an important role in the theatrical world during the late Yuan and the early Ming dynasties (ca. the fourteenth century).
 Scholars at this time became increasingly active in the field of traditional opera giving rise to the influential Wu school of opera.
 The art of traditional opera was not only favored by men of letters, but it was also popular among ordinary people.
 As a poem puts it, “[in Suzhou] singing is common in every household; even a three-year-old child knows Southern drama.”

 The most distinctive sights of Suzhou can be found in its many classical gardens, for which it is world famous.
 According to historical records, there were over 170 gardens in Suzhou by the end of the Qing dynasty, more than seventy of which have been well preserved to this day.
-Classical gardens such as the Humble Administrator’s Garden (Zhuozheng yuan), Lingering Garden (Liu yuan), the Master-of-Nets Garden (Wangshi yuan), and the Lion’s Grove Garden (Shizi lin) have been included in UNESCO’s list of world heritage sites.
+Classical gardens such as the Humble Administrator’s Garden (Zhuozheng yuan), Lingering Garden (Liu yuan), the Master-of-Nets Garden (Wangshi yuan), and the Lion’s Grove Garden (Shizi lin) have been included in the World Heritage List by the United Nations Educational, Scientific and Cultural Organization.
 Among the various gardens, the private ones are the most exquisite.
 Suzhou gardens are characterized by harmony between humans and nature, which “though done by human hands seem to be made by nature.”

 The Humble Administrator’s Garden was built by Wang Xianchen during the Zhengde reign (1506–1521) of the Ming emperor Wuzong.
 Wang was a courtier who had been unfairly accused of wrong doing and dismissed from his post.
 He returned home to Suzhou and said that for someone as inept as he was, watering flowers and growing vegetables were the same as government service.
 This is the reason he named it as he did.